Mrbzs/weather-forecast/README.md

 # Weather Forecast React Application

-Shows daily and weekly weather forecast for particular cities
+Shows daily and weekly weather forecast for particular cities.

+The application is hosted on [Github Pages](https://mrbzs.github.io/weather-forecast)